dklimpel/synapse_archive/docs/admin_api/rooms.md

 The local server will only have the power to move local user and room aliases to the new room.
 Users on other servers will be unaffected.

+## Version 1 (old version)

+This version works synchronous.
+That means you get the response if the server has finised this action.
+This may take a long time.
+If you requests the same action a second time if the server is not finished the first one, can the server hang up.
+This is fixed in Version 2 of this API.
+The parameters are the same in both APIs.

 The API is:

 ```